 - Graduate School of Arts & Science Stipends and Scholarships: Fordham’s MS in Data Analytics and Department of Computer Science are located in this graduate school.
 Along with tuition scholarships, there are a number of assistantships and teaching fellowships.

 New York University

-- Center for Urban Science and Progress (CUSP) Scholarships & Fellowships: The CUSP, which administers the NYU’s Advanced Certificate and MS in Applied Urban Science and Informatics, offers both fellowships and merit-based scholarships to certain students.
+- Center for Urban Science and Progress (CUSP) Scholarships & Fellowships: The CUSP, which administers NYU’s Advanced Certificate and MS in Applied Urban Science and Informatics, offers both assistantships and merit-based scholarships to certain students.